zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

 </thead>
 <tbody>
 <tr><td>appId</td>
-<td>The App ID issued to the application developers by Agora.
-Apply for a new one from Agora if the key is missing in your kit.</td>
+<td>The App ID issued to you by Agora.
+Apply for a new one from Agora if it is missing in your kit.</td>
 </tr>
 <tr><td>delegate</td>
 <td> </td>